Naked men and drunks: England assesses the reopening of pubs

 “Quickly everything got out of control and by 8-9 p.m. it was a proper street party with people dancing and drinking,” he said.
 “Barely anyone was wearing masks and nobody respected social distancing .... to be honest with that many people on one street it was physically impossible.”

 Some fear the British government is being overly hasty, even reckless, in sanctioning the changes.
-The U.K.'s confirmed virus death toll of 44,198 is the third-highest in the world, behind the United States and Brazil.

-Critics note that the reopening of bars and restaurants in the United States and South Korea has been blamed for a spike in new infections
+The U.K.'s confirmed virus death toll of 44,220 is the third-highest in the world, behind the United States and Brazil.
+The reopening of bars and restaurants in the United States and elsewhere has been blamed for a spike in new infections.

+David King, a former chief scientific adviser to the British government, criticized the latest lockdown easing.
+He said it looked like the strategy is to “maintain” the current level of about 3,000 new coronavirus infections per day across England in order to open up sections of the economy.

+“We need to look at the fastest route out of COVID-19 and that is not the current route, and that means a better economic recovery as well,” he told Sky News.

 The four nations of the U.K. — England, Scotland, Wales and Northern Ireland — are moving at different speeds out of the coronavirus lockdown.
-The restrictions in England, with a population of around 56 million, or 85% or the U.K.’s, have been lifted the most, triggering concerns that Conservative Prime Minister Boris Johnson is being unduly influenced by a desire to kickstart Britain's ailing economy.
+The restrictions in England, with a population of around 56 million, have been lifted the most, triggering concerns that Conservative Prime Minister Boris Johnson is being unduly influenced by a desire to kickstart Britain's ailing economy.

-Johnson’s office at 10.
-Downing Street, among many other places across the U.K., was lit up blue overnight to celebrate the 72nd anniversary of the formation of the country's beloved National Health Service, which gives free health care to residents.
+Johnson’s office at No. 10 Downing Street, among many other places across the U.K., was lit up blue overnight to celebrate the 72nd anniversary of the formation of the country's beloved National Health Service, which gives free health care to residents.

-A number of events are planned Sunday to celebrate its birthday.
-People are being encouraged to clap at 5 p.m. to say “Thank you” to the hundreds of thousands of NHS staff who have worked selflessly throughout the coronavirus pandemic.
+People across the country plan to clap at 5 p.m. to say “Thank you” to the hundreds of thousands of NHS staff who have worked selflessly throughout the coronavirus pandemic.

+A Spitfire, the iconic World War II fighter plane, plans to fly over several eastern NHS hospitals, finishing over Cambridge, with the message “Thank U NHS” painted on its underside.

 ———